-On our courses, participants are asked to be accountable for the many different safety aspects of the day.
-Thus, the group is instructed how to … 1) put on the redundant full body harnesses on their teammates.
-2) belay (hold and maneuver the safety lines) their teammates.
-3) spot people if ropes are not required.
-4) coach and verbally support their team.
+On our rope course team activity, participants are asked to be accountable for the many different safety aspects of the day.
+Thus, the group is instructed how to 1) put on the redundant full body harnesses on their teammates 2) belay (hold and maneuver the safety lines) their teammates 3) spot people if ropes are not required and 4) coach and verbally support their team.

 Phase V – Time to climb!

 It’s on to one or more of the following classics:

 High V’s: With safety gear and systems in place, participants climb 20-35 feet off the ground with a partner.
 The pair then stands on two separate wire ropes and hold onto each other for balance.
 They then move farther apart (the ropes form a “V”) along the ropes.
 This causes the partners to rely on each other and to commit to the partnership.
 As the pair walks out along the ropes, they eventually fall and are immediately caught by the team’s support system.
 This event provides the experience of working closely in a partnership where communication and commitment are paramount.

 Pole: Geared in a parachute harness and locked into two safety lines, team building participants climb a 25-foot pole and attempt to stand on the top of a small platform.
 The notions of choice and commitment are very present.
 Once standing, the person jumps for a trapeze.
 Whether the bar is caught or not, the person is instantly caught by the safety lines and slowly lowered safely to the ground.
 Participants may gain increased self-confidence and experience giving 100% effort as their team takes on the crucial coaching and supporting roles.